 - Go on vacation often.
 Without a full-time team you will have a tendency to burn down and burn out faster.
 Time away accomplishes two things: 1) It tests the strength of your systems and processes, and 2) It gets you out of the weeds so that you can rest and gain clarity.
 Besides, what’s the point of having freedom if you don’t spend it?
 Otherwise, all you’ve done is create another job for yourself.

 - Take one full day each week or two hours each day to focus exclusively on business development.
 As the owner of an Unagency, you’re the only one who can grow the business.
 You need to work on the business, not just in the business.

 - Sell other people’s stuff.
 My skillset is tied to copywriting and strategy, but I also sell development, design—really the full range of creative services.
 I make some money off those pieces, and because I offer them, I have more things on the “menu” to sell.

 What would you add?

 There are probably things I’m forgetting.
 Have you intentionally chosen to remain an independent consultant?

 If so, I’m curious to hear what you’d add to the model above.
-Leave a comment below, and let’s keep the conversation going.
+Email me at hello [at] austinlchurch [dot] com, and let’s keep the conversation going.